 OECD Watch Logo

-• Stage One: Deciding whether to file
+• Stage one: Deciding whether to file

-• Stage Two: Preparing and filing the complaint
+• Stage two: Preparing and filing the complaint

-• Stage Three: Initial assessment
+• Stage four: Initial assessment

-• Stage Five: Final statement and follow-up
+• Stage six: Final statement

 • Other filing considerations

-• Transparency and Campaigning
+• Transparency and campaigning

-• Parallel proceedings
+• NCP parallel proceedings

 • Filing tools & resources